-During the Edo Period (1603-1868), the Tokugawa shoguns imposed an authoritarian form of federalism on the provinces.
+During the Edo period, the Tokugawa shoguns imposed an authoritarian form of federalism on the provinces.
 This was to keep discontented governors from banding together and overthrowing the regime (exactly what happened in 1868).

 Traveling from one province to another required an internal passport.
 Getting caught without one would get you tossed in jail (though the draw of the big city was enough that many risked it).
 As a result, the provinces developed distinct identities and dialects.

 As the gateway to the more "refined" Kyoto, Osaka was the center of commerce in medieval Japan.
 The traditional Osaka greeting is "How's business?"
 Properly dubbed, Osakans should sound like they're from New Jersey.
 "It ain't personal, it's business."

 The Kansai region shares another similarity (or invidious stereotype) with New Jersey.
 It is home to Japan's largest yakuza syndicate, the Yamaguchi clan, along with several smaller crime families.